dtr-org/libapdu/README.md

 A description of the APDUs implemented by the Ledger Bitcoin app can be found [in the technical specification][1].

-Generic information about APDUs in the Ledger SDK is available [here].
+Generic information about APDUs in the Ledger SDK is available [here][2].

 [1]: https://ledgerhq.github.io/btchip-doc/bitcoin-technical-beta.html